Jorjeous/CASTNEW/README.md

    ![Submit and Skip](https://gitlab-master.nvidia.com/gnemo/cast/-/raw/master/images/screenshots/Labeling%20interface%202.png?ref_type=heads)

+7. Long Audio Template (preferably working with ML backend):
+   - There will be Transcript field that will show all utterances, for comfortable navigation you can use the play button on the left side of utterance.
+   - Ground Truth will contain text from the "text" field in manifest
+   - Asr Transcript will contain predicted by model text.
+For you convenience while playing current utterance will be highlighted in Asr Transcript.
+Also text will be scrolled up to current position.
+To stop the scrolling you should pause the audio.

 7. **Exporting Results:**
    - Once you're done with the tasks, you can export the results of your work.
    - Click 'Export', choose the format (likely 'ASR Manifest'), and then click 'Export'.